Ada Palmer's Terra Ignota Discord Server AMA

 On historically-named characters

-A Gordian petitioner
+A Gordian petitioner on

 I’ll kick it off!
 So, do actual Thomas Carlyle, actual Abraham Arden Brill, actual mythologized Tullus Hostilius etc exist in the universe of Terra Ignota?